michLab/cortex_m4_exti/README.md

 A simple Exterian Interrupt (EXTI) template project for STM32F407VGT6 prepared using CMSIS (without CUBE, HAL).

-This is a simple differential-drive robot haused in single floor building simulated in Gazebo.
-The robot is controlled by ROS.
-The robot is equipped with camera and Hokuyo laser scaner.

 <p align="center">
   <img width="460" height="300" src="images/board.jpg">
   <br>A STM32F4Discovery board with green LED flashed after pushing User button